ahmad-alqabandi/stors/README.md

 ### Sampling from a Built-in Normal Distribution

-The first example demonstrates sampling from a **built-in Normal distribution** using a **pre-optimized proposal** that is constructed at package installation time for efficiency.
+The first example demonstrates sampling from a **built-in Normal distribution** using a **pre-optimised proposal** that is constructed at package installation time for efficiency.

 ``` r
 library("stors")